Skip to content

 Personality: A sweet but anxious mare.
 Has become firmly attached to another horse within our herd but this may be due to anxiety levels from being part of such a large herd.

 Experience: We know this lady was previously ridden and competed and has been a broodmare at some point.
-Recent attempts by her previous owner to get her going under saddle have led to pain related behaviours which has since been diagnosed as mild kissing spines.
-She has received an injection and seems to be coping well as the team bring her back into ridden work slowly.
+Recent attempts by her previous owner to get her going under saddle have led to pain related behaviours which has since been diagnosed as kissing spines.
+Although she has received an injection to ease her discomfort, she is advertised as a companion only.

-Type of home: Tilly is seeking a home as a potential happy hacker with someone wishing to continue bringing her back into very light ridden work or as a companion for another retired horse or pony.
+Type of home: Tilly is seeking a home as a companion for another retired horse or pony.
 She has been there, done that, got the T-shirt and would just like to see out her days relaxed and happy.

 Gender: Mare